The West Penn Trail is a Challenge for Bikers, But Great for a Walk

 If you're looking for more information on the best neighborhoods to stay in and questions to ask your host, be sure to scroll to the end of this guide for detailed information as well (or click here to jump to it)!

-Disclaimers: All images are credited to the respective booking platform (Airbnb/VRBO) and hosts.
+Disclaimers: All images are credited to Airbnb and respective hosts.
 While we are frequent customers of these services, we have not personally stayed in the below properties.
-We reviewed many of the apartment rentals in Pittsburgh for what we normally look for when traveling, and simply think these are quite unique, interesting, and in most cases also have fantastic locations such that we would likely inquire about them if we were travelers.
-These reasons will be highlighted below.
+These have been selected based on what we think are interesting properties for their respective areas.
 Amenities may have changed since initial publication and should be confirmed prior to booking.

 Read more